Skip to contents

 Assign by excluding homologous peptides

 That means the ProteomeDiscoverer method for protein accounting excluded the abundance measurement from all razor peptides.
-Let try to do replicate that as well.
+Lets try to replicate that as well.

 pro_frompep_nonhom <- pep_data %>%